-What to do in Case of a Crash, Stalled Vehicle or Other Emergency
+What to do in case of a crash, stalled vehicle or other emergency

-- 1. Locate the nearest reference marker (see page 16). - 2.
+- 1. Locate the nearest reference marker (see Reference Markers). - 2.
 Make sure you are in a position to safely make a call. - 3.
 Dial 911. - 4.
-Be ready to answer questions: - ➤ What is your location?
-(Give the information from the reference marker.) - ➤ What is your wireless phone number? - ➤ Describe the problem. - ➤ Depending on your answers to these questions, you may be asked for more information.
+Be ready to answer questions: - What is your location?
+(Give the information from the reference marker.) - What is your wireless phone number? - Describe the problem. - Depending on your answers to these questions, you may be asked for more information.

-What to do if You Hit a Deer
+What to do if you hit a deer

 - First, make sure your vehicle is still safe to drive.
-If not, get assistance. - ➤ If your vehicle can be moved, get it off the road so it does not block traffic or cause a crash. - ➤ Record the time, place and other circumstances of the incident for insurance and accident reporting purposes. - ➤ If you hit a deer, you are entitled to keep it.
-If you do not want the deer, the next motorist on the scene is entitled to the deer.
+If not, get assistance. - If your vehicle can be moved, get it off the road so it does not block traffic or cause a crash. - Record the time, place and other circumstances of the incident for insurance and crash reporting purposes. - If you hit a deer, you are entitled to keep it.
+If you do not want the deer, the next motorist on the

+- scene is entitled to the deer.
 In either case, before the deer can be taken, law enforcement will need to issue a tag for the deer.
-Contact the Sheriff's Office or local Police Department to obtain a tag. - ➤ If you decide to leave the deer, you should notify a local law enforcement agency of the location where the deer was hit, especially if the deer is not dead.
+Contact the Sheriff's Office or local Police Department to obtain a tag. - If you decide to leave the deer, you should notify a local law enforcement agency of the location where the deer was hit, especially if the deer is not dead.